FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 The lower limit specifies the counterclockwise angle on a top view from the direction the lidar is pointing towards.
 The upper limit specifies the clockwise angle on a top view from the direction the lidar is pointing towards.

-For every lidar the rotation speed (hz) and capture frequency (hz) must be chosen.
+For every lidar, the rotation speed (Hz) and capture frequency (Hz) must be chosen.
-The rotation speed specifies how fast the lasers spin and the capture frequency specifies how often a pointcloud is created.
+The rotation speed specifies how fast the lasers spin and the capture frequency specifies how often a point cloud is created.

 While rotating, only lasers within the horizontal field of view are captured.

-> For example, a lidar with 190 degrees horizontal field of view, rotating at 10hz with a capture frequency of 20 hz will receive pointclouds covering anything from 10 to 180 degrees of the field of view.
+> For example, a lidar with 190 degrees horizontal field of view, rotating at 10hz with a capture frequency of 20 Hz will receive point clouds covering anything from 10 to 180 degrees of the field of view.

 There is no guarantee that the rotation speed and capture frequency stay in sync.
 You won’t be able to rely on synchronization of rotation speed and capture frequency.
-A lidar rotating at 5 hz would theoretically have rotated 50 times after 10 seconds but in reality this will be somewhere between 45 and 55 times.
+A lidar rotating at 5 Hz would theoretically have rotated 50 times after 10 seconds but in reality, this will be somewhere between 45 and 55 times.

-For every lidar you can specify the resolution: the total number of points collected if the lasers would do a 360 field of view sweep scan.
+For every lidar, you can specify the resolution: the total number of points collected if the lasers would do a 360 field of view sweep scan.
 This value is used to calculate the number of points in each laser and the spacing between the points.

 Every lidar capture is limited to collecting 10000 points.